Background Knowledge Probe in Large Courses (online)

 - Present the question to students using one of these approaches:

-- For simple questions, you can use the Polling features in Blackboard Collaborate Ultra.
+- For simple questions, you can use the Polling features in Zoom.
 The question can be created just before the class starts.
 Only one question can be created at a time.
 If you have teaching assistants in the session, they can create the question as you introduce the topic.
 Multiple Choice and Yes/No Choices.

 - If you have more complex questions, need different question types, or what to have questions created before the start of class, you can use Top Hat to present questions.